 During the cold months, we often take time off from gardening.
 But drought doesn’t take a winter break.
 Your evergreens may be suffering from drought stress without your knowing it.

-All evergreens lose moisture through their leaves in a process called transpiration.
-When the ground freezes, however, they’re unable to replace what is lost through evaporation.
+The reason behind this is that evergreens lose moisture through their leaves in a process called transpiration.
+And when the ground freezes, they’re unable to replace what is lost through evaporation.
 This can lead to a common winter injury called winter burn.

 Signs of winter burn include leaves or needles that have turned brown or yellow.
 Often, the browning advances inward, with broadleaf evergreens showing browning first on leaf edges followed by browning of entire leaves.
 Damaged foliage typically starts dropping off in the spring and continues through the summer as new leaves develop.